Learning to Relax Nonconvex Quadratically Constrained Quadratic Programs: Results

 \subsection{Computational Setting}

 Upon completing the data preprocessing and feature engineering processes, raw data is organized and made suitable for machine learning.
 We employ supervised learning techniques for both classification and regression tasks.
-For the classification task, we use Random Forest Classifier (RFC), Support Vector Classifier (SVC), XGB Classifier, Gradient Boosting Classifier (GBC), and Neural Network (NN).
-For the regression task, we utilize Random Forest Regressor (RFR), Gradient Boosting Regressor (GBR), and Support Vector Regressor (SVR).
-We tune those models to find the best performance using a grid search method where we specify a range of values for key hyper-parameters.
+We include tree-based ensemble models such as Gradient Boosting, XGBoost, and Random Forest because our handcrafted QCQP descriptors produce heterogeneous data with nonlinear feature interactions.
+These models are known to be strong and robust empirical baselines.
+We also employ GNN to compare against our feature-based models.
+For the classification task, we use GNN Classifier (GNN-C), XGB Classifier (XGB-C), Gradient Boosting Classifier (GBC) and Random Forest Classifier (RFC).
+For the regression task, we utilize GNN Regressor (GNN-R), XGB Regressor (XGB-R), Gradient Boosting Regressor (GBR) and Random Forest Regressor (RFR).
+We tune those models to find the best performance using a grid search method where we specify a range of values for key hyperparameters.
 The learning experiments are implemented using Python 3.11.5 and Scikit-learn version 1.3.0.
 The experiments are executed on a system equipped with an Intel(R) Xeon(R) W-2145 CPU @ 3.70 GHz and 64 GB of RAM.